Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Reasons to avoid

 The POWERDETECT is Shark's latest upright vacuum, making the most out of Shark's most advanced motor tech and design features in this absolute powerhouse of a vacuum cleaner.
+Floor detection, odor-neutralization, pet hair performance and tight filtration are all on offer here.

 The first (and best) thing our seasoned tester James Holland noted was the suction power.
 'It’s able to suck everything up in its path efficiently and proficiently, no matter the debris.
 And, it’s equally capable regardless of the surface I used it on.'

-This suction power works excellently on pet hair, too, as James learned on a carpet that required some deep vacuuming thanks to a particularly shedding cat.
+This suction power works excellently on pet hair, too, as James learned on a carpet that required some deep vacuuming thanks to his shedding cat.
 'With one pass, the Shark POWERDETECT had basically picked up every visible piece of hair (as well as litter near the litter box) from the carpet, filling the dust bin with an amount of hair equal to a second cat.'

 It also matches Dyson's detection tech (as seen in the Dyson V12 Detect Slim), identifying floor type, dust volume and floor edges to adjust suction power (can boost up to 3x) whenever it's needed.
 It doesn't share Dyson's signature green laser however, but it does feature bright LED lights to better illuminate the floor.
+This is a significant difference as I can confirm, from my own hands-on experience, that the Dyson green laser does reveal dust that the naked eye can't see, whereas LED headlights such as these only illuminate the floor.

 All in all, the POWERDETECT is a thorough, comprehensive vacuum cleaner – and perhaps even more capable than some of Dyson's best upright models, like the Dyson Animal Ball 3.
 Its 12-inch floorhead means you're covering a lot of ground with each pass, leaving your floors 'spotless and smelling ever-so-slightly fresh thanks to the odor neutralizer cartridge.'
 But don't forget: like any upright vacuum, it's loud.